-No A list of practical skills Date Score 3-5 Signature 1.
+N0 A list of practical skills Date Score 3-5 Signature 1.
 Conduct a clinical examination of a dental patient.
 2. Conduct additional methods of examination of the dental patient.
 3. Dissect carious cavities of different localization (I-V classes according to Black).
 4. Seal carious cavities with different filling materials.
 5 Methods of treatment of pulpitis.
 6. Mechanical treatment of the root canal with various endodontic instruments.
 7. Antiseptic and medicamental treatment of the root canal.
 Root canal obturation.
 8. Know the features of the stages of surgical treatment of periapical pathology.
 9. Method of tooth crown restoration with an anchor pin.
 10. Be able to conduct a clinical examination of a patient with periodontal pathology.
 11. Be able to properly draw up a medical history, make a plan for examination and treatment of the patient.
 12. Determine the indices by Silness-Loe; PMA; PI; CPITN; bleeding index; Pisarev-Schiller test and be able to analyze them.

-1.2 D1.1.
-4

-13. Be able to analyze and evaluate the condition

-of the bone of the alveolar process according

-to orthopantomonograms, panoramic

-radiographs, echoosteometry

-14. Be able to determine the depth of periodontal

-pockets and their contents.
+13. Be able to analyze and evaluate the condition of the bone of the alveolar process according to panoramic radiographs.
+14. Be able to determine the depth of periodontal pockets and their contents.
 Be able to

 determine the degree of mobility of the teeth.

-15. Have the technique of removing dental
+15. Technique of removing dental deposits with

-deposits with hand and electromechanical
+hand and electromechanical tools (ultrasound, VECTOR).

-tools (sand and ultrasound, VECTOR).

 16. To choose a local anesthetic and determine

-10. the dose.
+the dose.
 Use anatomical landmarks to

-determine the location of the target
+determine the location of the target anesthesia.

-anesthesia.

-17.

-1/.
-Practice the technique of local anesthesia for
+17. Practice the technique of local anesthesia for

 outpatient surgery

 18. Know the features of the stages of treatment

 of hypertrophic and ulcerative gingivitis.

-10

 19. Know the features of the stages of surgical

-treatment of periodontal disease.
+• treatment of periodontal disease.

-20. Be able to perform closed and open curettage

-of periodontal pockets.
+20. Be able to perform closed and open curettage of periodontal pockets.

 21

-21. Be able to prepare and apply periodontal
+21. Be able to prepare and apply periodontal dressings

-dressings

 22. To work out on a phantom a technique of

-removal of separate groups of teeth on the

-upper and lower jaws.
+removal of separate groups of teeth on the upper and lower jaws.

 23. Be able to prescribe physiotherapy for

 periodontal disease.

 24. Possess forms and methods of sanitary-

 educational work

 Total points for performing practical skills

-Total points for performing practical skins

 Signature of

-the head of
+the head of practice

-practice

 from the

 university